bill-ahmed/mando_bot/README.md

 # Slack Bot
-This Slack bot was creating using [Bolt](https://github.com/slackapi/bolt).
+This Slack bot was created as a fun side-project 😊.

 ## Setup
 This application requires the LTS version of [NodeJS](https://nodejs.org/en/download/).